joshi-parwaaz/CipherLink/LOCAL_STARTUP.md

 - Alice can now type a message and click "Send"
 - Bob receives it in real-time
 - Both can send messages back and forth

-### Message History / Reload behavior

-- The client now fetches encrypted conversation history from the backend and decrypts it locally on chat initialization.
-This means that after a refresh, previously delivered messages will reappear if the local ratchet/session state is present.
-- If you cleared browser localStorage (sessions and keys) the client will not be able to decrypt history — use the `cipherlink` debug utilities to inspect or clear sessions.

-### Helpful dev utilities

-- In the browser console (development builds) you have `cipherlink` helpers:
-  - `cipherlink.showSessions()` – list stored sessions and ratchet info
-  - `cipherlink.clearSessions()` – removes session objects from localStorage
-  - `cipherlink.stats()` – fetches server-side message counts per session for debugging
-  - `cipherlink.version()` – show storage version

-These are intended for development/debugging only.

 ---